istar0me/udacity-introduction-to-python-programming/L4_control_flow/README.md

     # use comparison operators
     while count <= 100:

-    # When you want to
+    # when you want to
     # loop based on receiving specific user input.
     while user_input == 'y':
     ```